 To load data from a database, we use a database connector.
-Then we can directly issue SQL queries from R. SQL is the most common database query language and allows us to specify arbitrary joins and aggregations.
-SQL is called a declarative language (as opposed to a procedural language) because in SQL we specify what relations we would like our data sample to have, not how to options( java.parameters = "-Xmx2g" )
+Then we can directly issueSQL queries from R. SQL is the most common database query language and allows usto specify arbitrary joins and aggregations.
+SQL is called a declarative language (asopposed to a procedural language) because in SQL we specify what relations we wouldlike our data sample to have, not how to compute them.
+For our example, we load asample of the household data from the hus table and the rows from the person table( pus ) that are associated with those households.

-drv <- JDBC("org.h2.Driver","h2-1.3.170.jar",identifier.quote=""")

-options<-";LOG=0;CACHE\SIZE=65536;LOCK\MODE=0;UNDO\LOG=0"

-conn <- dbConnect(drv,paste("jdbc:h2:H2DB",options,sep="),"u","u")

-dhus <- dbGetQuery(conn,"SELECT \ FROM hus WHERE ORIGRANDGROUP<=1")

-dpus <- dbGetQuery(conn,"SELECT pus.\ FROM pus WHERE pus.SERIALNO IN $\setminus$ dbDisconnect(conn)

-(SELECT DISTINCT hus.SERIALNO FROM hus \

-WHERE hus.ORIGRANDGROUP<=1)")

-save(dhus,dpus,file='phsample.RData')
+options( java.parameters = "-Xmx2g" )

-And we're in business; the data has been unpacked from the Census-supplied .csv files into our database and a useful sample has been loaded into R for analysis.
-We have actually accomplished a lot.
+drv <- JDBC("org.h2.Driver","h2-1.3.170.jar",identifier.quote=""") options<-";LOG=0;CACHE\SIZE=65536;LOCK\MODE=0;UNDO\LOG=0" conn <- dbConnect(drv,paste("jdbc:h2:H2DB",options,sep="),"u","u") dhus <- dbGetQuery(conn,"SELECT \ FROM hus WHERE ORIGRANDGROUP<=1") dpus <- dbGetQuery(conn,"SELECT pus.\ FROM pus WHERE pus.SERIALNO IN \ (SELECT DISTINCT hus.SERIALNO FROM hus \ WHERE hus.ORIGRANDGROUP<=1)") dbDisconnect(conn) save(dhus,dpus,file='phsample.RData') And we're in business; the data has been unpacked from the Census-supplied .csv filesinto our database and a useful sample has been loaded into R for analysis.
+We haveactually accomplished a lot.
 Generating, as we have, a uniform sample of households and matching people would be tedious using shell tools.
-It's exactly what SQL data- bases are designed to do well.
+It's exactly what SQL data-bases are designed to do well.